Singaravelan: Cast

+Production

+A few scenes were shot at the Southern Railway Headquarters.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The song "Innum Ennai Enna" is set in the Carnatic raga Nata, "Pudhu Cheri Katcheri" is set in Sankarabharanam, and "Thoodhu Selvadharadi" is set in Charukesi.

 Release and reception

 Singaravelan was released on 13 April 1992, in the week of Puthandu.
 The Indian Express wrote, "The script betrays an episodic approach, but [Kamal Haasan] carries himself with poise in a role that does not make much demands on him, except for some spirited dancing and singing, and the pack of comedians made up of Goundamani, Charlie, Vadivelu and Manorama, despite some ridiculous attempts at humour off and on, make a generally good impression."
-Sriram of Vannathirai appreciated Udayakumar for giving a different kind of comedy film starring Haasan.
-C. R. K. of Kalki called it a thorough entertainer.
-Singaravelan excelled at the box office as a Superhit in Tamil and Telugu.
+Sriram of Vannathirai appreciated Udayakumar for giving a different kind of masala film starring Haasan.
+C. R. K. of Kalki called it an entertaining masala, but criticised the story.
+Singaravelan did well at the box office.

 Legacy

 Singaravelan attained cult status in Tamil cinema.
 The scene where the title character and his friends visits a computer centre to digitally visualise what Sumathi would look like in present-day gained popularity for its comedy.
 Despite its cult status, the film drew criticism in later years for glorifying misogyny, sexism and stalking.